 Primary Residence Only

-The Illinois FHA mortgage is designed for people that will live in the home as their primary residence.
+The Illinois FHA home loan is designed for people that will live in the home as their primary residence.
 FHA does not loan money for vacation homes or rental properties.

-However, FHA is flexible about the type of property that you buy.
-While a stick built, single-family home is the most common property financed through an FHA mortgage, there are other types of properties eligible for financing.
+However, the FHA loan program is flexible about the type of property that you buy.
+While a stick built, single-family home is the most common property financed through an FHA insured mortgage, there are other types of properties eligible for financing.
 The following list shows the kind of homes that FHA will consider financing:

 - Single family home